Simulation and Data Lab Remote Sensing

 Surbhi Sharma

-Surbhi Sharma received the B.Tech degree in electronics and communication engineering from Amity University, India, in 2015, and the M.Sc degree in Geo-information science and Earth Observation with a specialization in Geo-informatics jointly from the Indian Institute of Remote Sensing, Indian Space and Research Organization (ISRO), India, and the Faculty of Geo-information Science and Earth Observation (ITC), University of Twente, the Nethelands, in 2018.
-She is a member of the “High Productivity Data Processing” (HPDP) research group at the Jülich Supercomputing Centre, Germany.
-She is currently pursuing the Ph.D. degree in computational engineering at the University of Iceland.
-Her research interest lies in scalable machine learning and deep learning methods for remote sensing applications, with a particular focus on advanced deep transfer learning methods using modern High Performance Computing (HPC) systems.
+Surbhi Sharma (Student Member, IEEE) received the B.Tech. degree in electronics and communication engineering from Amity University, Noida, India, in 2015, and the M.Sc. degree in geoinformation science and earth observation with a specialization in geoinformatics jointly from the Indian Institute of Remote Sensing, Indian Space and Research Organization, Bangalore, India, and the Faculty of Geo-information Science and Earth Observation, University of Twente, Enschede, The Netherlands, in 2018.
+She is currently working toward the Ph.D. degree in computational engineering with the University of Iceland, Reykjavik, Iceland.
+She is a Member of the “AI and ML for Remote Sensing” Simulation and Data Lab, Jülich Supercomputing Centre, Germany.
+Her research interest lies in scalable machine learning and deep learning methods for remote sensing applications, with a particular focus on advanced deep transfer learning methods using modern high-performance computing systems.

 Advisory Board Member